Metre Convention

 The Metre Convention (Convention du Mètre), also known as the Treaty of the Metre, is an international treaty that was signed in Paris on 20 May 1875 by representatives of 17 nations: Argentina, Austria-Hungary, Belgium, Brazil, Denmark, France, Germany, Italy, Peru, Portugal, Russia, Spain, Sweden and Norway, Switzerland, Ottoman Empire, United States of America, and Venezuela.

 The treaty created the International Bureau of Weights and Measures (BIPM), an intergovernmental organization, under the authority of the General Conference on Weights and Measures (CGPM) and the supervision of the International Committee for Weights and Measures (CIPM).
 These organizations coordinate international metrology and the development of internationally recognized systems of measurement.

 The Metre Convention established a permanent organizational structure for member governments to act in common accord on all matters relating to units of measurement.
-The three organs of the BIPM are:
+The governing organs of the BIPM are: